 Home to Clemson Extension’s Agribusiness Program Team, Sandhill REC supports programmatic expertise in farm risk management, marketing, ag policy, local food systems development, small business planning and agritourism, and delivers an array of educational programs and tools that support and expand the state’s agribusiness industry.

-- SIMPSON RESEARCH & EDUCATION CENTER
+- PIEDMONT RESEARCH & EDUCATION CENTER

 Its mission is to support agriculture research, teaching and public services of Clemson University in an efficient and effective manner while maximizing available resources.
-Each of the farms within the Simpson REC holds workshops and field days related to research done on each corresponding farm.
+Each of the farms within the Piedmont REC holds workshops and field days related to research done on each corresponding farm.